 The terms social anxiety and shyness are sometimes confused – many different people use the words in many different contexts.
 However:

-The main symptoms that distinguish Social Anxiety from shyness are:
+The main symptoms that distinguish Social Anxiety Disorder (SAD) from shyness are:

 -The intensity of the fear and anxiety felt

--The impairment of everyday functioning that it causes in a person’s life
+-The impairment of everyday functioning that it may cause in a person’s life

-Shyness: People who are shy may feel uncomfortable, but after being in a situation for a while they usually warm up and find that they can relax.
-It might feel awkward talking to people, but it’s not impossible and doesn’t result in intense anxiety.
+Shyness: People who are shy may feel socially quiet or uncomfortable, but after being in a situation for a while they may become more at ease.
+It might feel awkward talking to people, or perhaps they prefer to keep themselves to themselves, but it is more of a personality trait and doesn’t result in the same levels of anxiety as those associated with the disorder.

 Please also see these pages :